avgalbo/COP-4520-Programming-Assignments/HW3/PT1/README.md

 Trial 10 Run recorded at 4947ms
 ```

 On average at ```5321.8ms``` is a reasonable time for each servant on one thread and only allowing one servant to write a thank you card.
+Especially since we are testing 500,000 total presents.